The Ultimate Guide to Digital Advertising

 Moving on from static advertising such as banners, content and ads, we have a familiar marketing strategy that has been around for decades.

 Almost everyone can recall some type of ad they’ve seen while watching a sports game, series, or movie on TV.
 They might have been around for a long time on TV, but it’s only recently they’ve started to make a move to the web.

 With plenty of online platforms for video marketing such as Facebook, YouTube, and Twitch, online video ads are now reaching more users than ever before.
 Unlike other forms of media, video marketing is great at playing with viewers emotions by throwing them into a story.

 If you’ve seen the Sainsburys advert above, you’ll see just how effective video marketing can be at telling stories and triggering plenty of emotions along the way.

 One of the newest digital advertising strategies on this list has to be viral marketing.
 For many advertisers, just the term itself raises a few eyebrows.
 You may have heard of a viral infection, but the only differences between the two are the rate at which they spread.

 Viral marketing comes in many forms but it’s usually videos that get the most attention.
 The funnier or peculiar the video, the faster it spreads online.
 A great example of viral video marketing done right is a funny viral video by Netto, a Danish supermarket.

-As of writing this video has over 20 million views and has been shared countless times across social media and news sites.
-It’s funny and cat-themed story clearly was a success and helped to increase the brand’s awareness significantly thanks to this video.
+As of writing this article, the video has over 20 million views and has been shared countless times across social media and news sites.
+It’s a funny and cat-themed story that was a clear success and helped to increase the brand’s awareness significantly.
 The cute cats probably also played an important role in the ad’s quick growth.